divashna/covid_community/README.md

-# covid_community
+# COVID Community
-COVID Community is a website where Australians can acccess real-time, relevant and accurate information about COVID-19.
+The COVID Community project features a high-fidelity website prototype where individuals can access real-time, relevant and accurate information about COVID-19 symptoms and testing.
+The website has been designed to engage multicultural Australian communities with public health messages in order to reduce misinformation and misconceptions about the virus.
+However, the website is accessible for all Australians aged 16 and over.